 Now an eighth cipher has surfaced – the Mendelssohn Pi Cipher.
 Using the scale degrees of certain notes identified by the number of times each fragment is played, Elgar ingeniously encodes the first four digits of the mathematical constant Pi (3.142).
 This is the same number enciphered by the scale degrees of the opening four melody notes of the Enigma Theme, a noteworthy discovery made by Richard Santa.

 The A-flat fragment is made up of three discrete notes with the third played twice: C, B-flat, A-flat, and A-flat.
-This incipit first appears in measures 507-509, and again in measures 515-517.
+This incipit first appears in measures 505 through 507, and again in measures 513-515.
 Two statements of the fragment designate its first two notes, namely C and B-flat.
 Variation XIII is in the key of G major, the parallel mode of the Enigma Theme’s G minor.
-In the key of G, the scale degrees for C and B-flat are 4 and 3 respectively.
+In the key of G, the scale degrees for C and B-flat are 4 and 3, respectively.

-The F minor fragment is comprised of three distinct notes with the third repeated: A-flat, G, F and F. It appears just once in measures 521-523.
+The F minor fragment is comprised of three distinct notes with the third repeated: A-flat, G, F, and F. It appears just once in measures 519 through 521.
 One statement of this F minor fragment underscores the first note, A-flat.
 In the key of G major, the scale degree for A-flat is 2.

-The E-flat major fragment consists of the three separate notes with the last repeated: G, F, E-flat, and E-flat.
-The double E-flats cannily suggest the double E’s for Edward Elgar’s initials (E.E.).
-The E-flat major fragment appears only once in measures 542-544.
+The E-flat major fragment consists of three separate notes with the last repeated: G, F, E-flat, and E-flat.
+The double E-flats cannily suggest the double Es for Edward Elgar’s initials (EE).
+The E-flat major fragment appears only once in measures 537-539.
 One statement of this fragment highlights the first note, G. In the key of G major, the scale degree for G is 1.

-The efficacy of the Mendelssohn Pi cipher is bolstered by the fact the initials for the covert principal theme, E.F.B., are encoded in the same manner within the Mendelssohn fragments.
-An important distinction between the Mendelssohn Pi and EFB ciphers involves the treatment of the two A-flat major fragments.
-The Mendelssohn Pi Cipher counts two notes forwards (C and B-flat), requiring both to account for the scale degrees 4 and 3 in the key of G. In contrast, the Mendelssohn EFB Cipher counts two discrete notes backward, needing only the second note to produce the letter B.
+The efficacy of the Mendelssohn Pi cipher is bolstered by the fact the initials for the covert principal theme (EFB) are encoded in the same manner by the Mendelssohn fragments.
+An important distinction between the Mendelssohn Pi and “EFB” ciphers involves the treatment of the two A-flat major fragments.
+The Mendelssohn Pi Cipher counts two notes forwards (C and B-flat), requiring both to account for the scale degrees 4 and 3 in the key of G. In contrast, the Mendelssohn “EFB” Cipher counts two discrete notes backward, needing only the second note to produce the letter B.

-One remarkable feature of the Mendelssohn Pi Cipher is Pi is encoded within several fragments that sonically portray the sea.
-Combining Pi with seas produces a phonetic version of pisces, the Latin word for fish.
-The Jesus Fish is a famous Christogram, and Christ is undoubtedly the secret friend portrayed in Variation XIII.
+One remarkable feature of the Mendelssohn Pi Cipher is that Pi is encoded within several fragments that sonically portray the sea.
+Combining Pi with seas produces a phonetic version of “Pisces” (Pi-seas), the Latin word for fish.
+The Jesus Fish is a famous Christogram.
+Christ is undoubtedly the secret friend portrayed in Variation XIII.
 There is another fish in the Enigma Theme, one intimated by combining Pi encoded in measure one with the symbol for common time, C. Now we may safely add another cipher to the list, the Mendelssohn Pi-C Cipher, bringing the total of Enigma Variations Ciphers to 39.
-It is exceedingly likely there is one final cipher waiting to be discovered because the number 40 is rich with biblical symbolism.
+It is exceedingly likely there is another cipher waiting to be discovered because the number 40 is rich with biblical symbolism.
 To learn more about the secrets behind one of Elgar’s most celebrated symphonic achievements, read my free eBook Elgar’s Enigmas Exposed.
 Please help support and expand my original research by becoming a sponsor on Patreon.